humdrum-tools/humdrum-documentation/guide/ch25/index.md

 For the above semitone/duration data, <span class="tool">correl</span> will output the value +0.515.

-Technically, the <span class="tool">correl</span> command calculates Pearson\'s coefficient of correlation between two spines containing numerical data.
+Technically, the <span class="tool">correl</span> command calculates Pearson's coefficient of correlation between two spines containing numerical data.
 Correlation coefficients range between +1 and -1.
-A value of +1 indicates that both sets of numbers rise and fall in precise synchrony \-- although the magnitude of the numbers may differ.
-For example, the following input exhibits a correlation of +1.0 \-- even though the two sets of numbers differ in overall magnitude.
+A value of +1 indicates that both sets of numbers rise and fall in precise synchrony &mdash; although the magnitude of the numbers may differ.
+For example, the following input exhibits a correlation of +1.0 &mdash; even though the two sets of numbers differ in overall magnitude.

 ```